Dutch Harbor: World War II

 World War II brought the U.S. Army and Navy, and their supplies, to Dutch Harbor at the Dutch Harbor Naval Operating Base and Fort Mears, U.S. Army.
 The first army troops arrived in June 1941 and the navy air base was finished in September 1941.
 During the war, Dutch Harbor was also used to house refugees evacuated from other Aleutian Islands.

 U.S. Army troops and civilian workers alike spent time at "Blackies", the only bar in the area.
-This establishment had cheap beer and 50-cent shots of whiskey, but no stools or chairs as they "splintered too easily in event of a fight".
+This establishment had cheap beer and 50-cent shots of whiskey, but no stools or chairs as they "splintered too easily in the event of a fight".
 Other entertainment included a brothel named "Pleasure Island", but this was closed in 1941 and later replaced by part of the U.S. Navy submarine base.
 The 500-man mess hall doubled as a theater.
-The tickets for military were 15 cents and 35 cents for civilian workers.
+The tickets for the military were 15 cents and 35 cents for civilian workers.

 In early 1942, intelligence officers of the U.S. Navy predicted that there would be a Japanese attack in the North Pacific area, and naval codebreakers warned Dutch Harbor of the impending attack.
 On June 3, 1942, at 5:45 a.m., 20 Japanese planes from two aircraft carriers of the Imperial Japanese Navy bombed Dutch Harbor in the "Battle of Dutch Harbor," targeting the radio station and the petroleum storage tanks, and continuing the fight a day later.
-It was the first aerial attack on the continental United States during World War II.